 The Representation of People Act, 1950 (RP Act) was amended in the year 2010 that made special provisions for Indian Citizens living abroad to get enrolled as a voter.
-Of the more than 3.12 crore NRIs, less than 0.1% (only 24507) have registered as voters as per the latest electoral roll published by the ECI in early 2018.
+Of the more than 1.31 crore NRIs who are eligible, less than 1% (only 71735) have registered as voters as per the latest electoral roll published by the ECI in early 2019.

 History of NRI Voting rights